joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 The Explanation
 ---------------
-Strange thing: the boards aren't numbered sequentially.
+Coming back to second grade, I noticed a strange thing: the boards aren't numbered sequentially.
 They are numbered 1, 2, 4, 8, 16, 32.
 What a strange sequence for numbering boards.
 Something's up.